mruzic/CIEndava/README.md

 # CI Practice

-### Assessment criteria
-- Completeness of implementation according to the requirements.
-- Simplicity and readabilty of code.
-- Maintainability of the solution.

-### Application

 The assignment simulates system with following workflow.

 1. External actor (User) sends a REST request to the `FourC.Worker.Api` endpoint at `/v1/worker`